The Boston Symphony Orchestra's Real Crisis Has Nothing to Do with Andris Nelsons

 When a value proposition is aligned with the world it lives in and the people it serves, it ties what you do to what those people actually need.
 When it's not aligned, everything built on top of it—the marketing, the programming, the fundraising—is fighting an uphill battle it cannot win.

-No conductor—however brilliant, however civic-minded, however deeply embedded in Boston — can repair a value proposition problem.
+No conductor—however brilliant, however civic-minded—can repair a value proposition problem.
 Because the value proposition doesn't live on the podium.
 It lives in the business model.
+Even a genuinely community-focused conductor gets shaped by what the business model incentivizes.

-The BSO's strategic response—programming, partnerships, and place—is a supply-side answer to a demand-side problem.
-They're focused on what to offer.
+The BSO's strategic plan—programming, partnerships, and place—doesn’t shift the model.
+It’s a supply-side answer to a demand-side problem.
+The focus is on what to offer.
 The harder work is understanding what drives demand.

-Audience development strategies have long assumed the barrier is awareness or access—that people would come if they just knew about it, or if tickets were cheaper.
-But you can know about something and still not see yourself in it.
-The barrier, for many non-attenders, isn’t access.
-It’s relevance.
+Audience development strategies have long assumed the barrier is awareness, representation, or access—people would come if they knew about it, if tickets were cheaper, or if they saw themselves reflected on stage.

-In practice, this shift flips the direction of the work.
+This flips the direction of audience development work.
 Instead of pushing great art outward and hoping it resonates, it starts with what people are seeking—and connects the art to that.

 That’s demand-side strategy.
 And it's the work no conductor search can do.